ElijahHCO/Portfolio/README.md

 I am going to continue to work on getting this contact page to work smoothly the rest of this afternoon.

 I am having trouble figuring out how to make the contact page send me an email whenever the form submits

+3/1/2022

+Today is day six of my portfolio build.
+I have fixed some bugs in my nav bar but have a couple left to figure out.
+I have a working contact page that takes a users input and automatically opens/fills out an email with there information provided on the contact page.

+I added a Projects section to my home page.
+I don't have projects to put in it yet, but this was a requirement, so they will be nice placeholders for later in class when we have done some more presentable projects.

+I had some trouble getting the jquery implemented and working but i feel confident with this product.